Făt-Frumos with the Golden Hair: Translations

 The tale was also translated from the original Romanian into English with the title The Hermit's Foundling with the Golden Hair; Prince Charming, the Golden-Haired, and Lad-Handsome with the Golden Hair.

 Analysis

 Tale type

 Romanian scholars classify the tale as type 314 of the international Aarne-Thompson-Uther Index.
 In tale type ATU 314, "Goldener", the hero enters the service of a sorcerer or another magical being, and finds a horse that warns him about the danger his benefactor poses.
 The hero then flees with the horse to another kingdom, where he hides his golden hair (hence the name of the type) under a cap and finds work as a king's gardener.
+According to Romanian scholarship, the hero of the tale type is also called Cheleş, for the fact that he hides his golden hair under a cap of ox bladder.
+Fourteen variants of tale type 314 are registered in Romania, with six others combined with the narrative about the hero answering "Nu ştiu" or "I Don't Know" (type ATh 532).